Wizard Performance Graph

 Wizard Race Fields - The Wizard Panel

-Wizard Panel The Wizard Panel shows the four top rated runners in each race.
+The Wizard Panel shows the four top rated runners in each race.
 As well as showing the Wizard (Wrat) top weight-rated runners, and those on adjusted times (Wtime), it also highlights those that figure best on a number of form factors, as well as a Consensus (best overall) summary.
 There is also a ‘points poll’ that shows the numerical advantage that each runner enjoys, based on their ranking in each of the panels.

 Wizard Weight Rating (Wizard)